-Montreal winter can be nothing short of enchanting for visitors.
-It's almost a shame some locals dread the colder, shorter days—the season can drag on for half of the year, from November to mid-April.
-Even so, that joie de vivre Montrealers are known for never quite extinguishes itself, and legion are those who enjoy its seasonal sports, winter-themed cuisine and assorted comforts.
+Luckily, that joie de vivre Montrealers are known for never quite extinguishes itself, and many are they who enjoy its seasonal sports, winter-themed cuisine, and assorted comforts.
 Below are just a few of the season's finest perks.

 01 of 06